forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 ### Detection Rates
 Sensitivity of Different Specimens freely estimated (if no direct data are available then the specimen is estimated from differences to known specimens.
 E.g. Nasal Swabs have about 10% lower detection rates than NPS so a rounded value of 0.9 * NPS rate is taken).
-In first week of a SARS-CoV-2 infection with severe or with mild symptoms.
+In first week of a SARS-CoV-2 disease with severe or with mild symptoms.

+> The absolute viral loads vary according during the seasons, the variants present and there's even evidence that the precaution measures in place influence the viral load (argumentation in planned).
+Very high viral loads are nearly always detected while viral loads towards the detection limit of a the given test method have a certain probability to give a negative test.
+Accordingly the sensitivities are very high when the distribution of the viral is centered at high values and the sensitivity decreases when low viral loads are excepted.
+Thus the following values are mostly valid as relative values, the absolute percentages given can vary however (e.g. the detection rate by NPS samples shortly after symptom onset reach values above 90% in many situations).

 Severe  | Mild  | Specimen
 --|--|--